 Fed's Kaplan says low rates may be needed for 2-1/2 to 3 years

-Sept 21 (Reuters) - Dallas Federal Reserve President Robert Kaplan said on Monday that the U.S. central bank should keep interest rates at their current near-zero levels until the economy is well on track to full employment and price stability, which could take two-and-a-half or three years.

-After that point, "I probably think it's appropriate to remain accommodative, or maybe even highly accommodative," Kaplan said in an interview with Bloomberg News.
-"I'm not sure it's appropriate to decide right now that at that point we should leave rates at zero; I would rather leave those judgements to future committees."
+Once there, he said, "I probably think it's appropriate to remain accommodative, or maybe even highly accommodative," Kaplan said in an interview with Bloomberg Television.
+"I'm not sure it's appropriate to decide right now that at that point we should leave rates at zero; I would rather leave those judgments to future committees."

-The comments were Kaplan's first public remarks since he cast a dissenting vote last week against the Fed's decision to promise low rates until inflation reaches and is on track to "moderately exceed" the Fed's 2% goal.
+The comments were Kaplan's first public remarks since he cast a dissenting vote last week against the Fed's decision to promise low rates until inflation reaches and is on track to "moderately exceed" the central bank's 2% goal.

+On Monday, Kaplan said he thought any benefits of the new promise were outweighed by the costs of fueling risk-taking in financial markets, and he appeared to welcome the drop in stock prices since the Fed's announcement.

+The stock market's overall valuation of publicly traded U.S. companies has been high relative to the size of the U.S. economy, he said, and as long as credit spreads don't widen, a stock market correction can be healthy.

 ((Ann.Saphir@thomsonreuters.com; 415-677-2516; www.twitter.com/annsaphir; Reuters Messaging: ann.saphir.thomsonreuters.com@reuters.net))